Table of Contents

 6) Monitoring and Assessing Progress

-As a key decision-maker, the Product Owner tracks the progress of work and participates in events like Sprint Planning and Reviews.
-This helps them provide updates, adjust plans, and keep the team aligned with the overall goals.
+As a key decision-maker, the Scrum Product Owner tracks the progress of work and participates in events like Sprint Planning and Reviews.
+This helps them provide updates, adjust plans and keep the team aligned with overarching goals.

 Scrum Product Owner Average Salary Guide